JCFalkenberg/Stitch/README.md

 * Complete local cache, the store is fully usable offline, and changes will be queued for the next time the user connects to a network with the app open.
 * Assets/External Data can be downloaded separately from the text data, either on demand or just as a separate sync phase (for instance, you can implement a download all assets when on wifi)
 * Stitch supports both adding new entities and new fields to the database.
 Keep in mind that older versions of your app won't see the new properties until the user updates.
 Keep this in mind when designing your database.
-* It does support as best it can, *most* NSSQLiteStore features, as the default local backing store is an NSSQLiteStore
+* It does support as best it can, a lot of NSSQLiteStore features, as the default local backing store is an NSSQLiteStore
 * It does allow for other backing store types, although some may have some issues vs NSSQLiteStore
 * Syncing can happen automatically on save
 * Store sets up CloudKit database zone, and subscription automatically